 We have thriving town and village centres, connected by a reliable, resilient and sustainable transport network.
 The Waitākere Ranges Heritage Area is protected and restored for current and future generations.
 The relationship with Te Kawerau ā Maki and Ngāti Whātua is acknowledged.

 Our economy

 Sustainable local economic activity is supported.
 Our business centres are active and successful.
-Home-based businesses and innovation is fostered.
-Opportunities for rural activities continue.
+Home-based businesses and working from home in the ranges is fostered.
+The historically rural nature of economic activities in the foothills continues.